Birth of the Galactic Disk Revealed by the H3 Survey: Results

 Figure \ref{fig:model} shows the resulting model track in [$\alpha$/Fe] vs. [Fe/H] in comparison to the data.
 We adopt [Mg/Fe] from the model to compare with [$\alpha$/Fe] as the H3 spectral window is mostly sensitive to Mg.
 The model parameters were tuned to fit the data shown in the left panel, so the agreement there is by construction.
 The right panel shows the model star formation efficiency, $\tau_\ast^{-1} \equiv {\rm SFR} /M_{\rm gas}$ (Eq. \ref{eqn}) as a function of metallicity.
 In this model the CC yields produce a plateau in [Mg/Fe] of $+0.6$, which is barely visible in Figure \ref{fig:model} at [Fe/H] $\approx-3$.
 The second plateau at [Mg/Fe] $\approx0.3$ at higher metallicity is a consequence of the accelerated star formation rate over this interval.

 The key conclusion from this model is that the non-monotonic track in the observed [$\alpha$/Fe] vs. [Fe/H] plane can be explained by a dramatic and relatively rapid -- though not instantaneous -- increase in the star formation efficiency.
 Typical values for $\tau_\ast$ in the local universe are $\approx2$ Gyr for the molecular gas \citep{Leroy08}, comparable to the asymptotic value of $\tau_\ast$ in our model.
 Much higher values of $\tau_\ast$ could arise if most of the cold gas is in atomic form \citep[see discussion in][]{Johnson20}.
+Alternatively, a low effective $\tau_\ast$ could arise if metals from supernovae are ejected into the gaseous halo and thus diluted by a gas reservoir that is much larger than the reservoir that is actually forming stars \citep{Mason24}.

+A similar non-monotonic track is apparent in the two-infall+outflow chemical evolution model of \citet{Brusadin13}.
+In their model the non-monotonic behavior is the result in a significant period ($1-2$ Gyr) in which there is no star formation. \citet{Micali13} also report non-monotonic behavior in their three-infall chemical evolution model, in which the halo, thick disk, and thin disk components form via three distinct infall episodes.
+In their model the non-monotonic behavior is explicitly linked to a rapid increase in star formation efficiency.
+Alternatively, motivated partly by the preprint version of our paper, \cite{Chen24} present a scenario in which the non-monotonic evolution of [$\alpha$/Fe] is triggered by a rapid acceleration of the gas inflow rate.

+Figure \ref{fig:model2} shows the age-metallicity relation comparing the data and chemical evolution model.
+The mock track is shown as a solid line, and we also include a realization of the model by drawing model stars proportional to the star formation history and then applying observational uncertainties.
+There is reasonable agreement at [Fe/H]$>-1.3$ but at lower metallicities the model is approximately 1 Gyr too young.
+The model was not fit to the ages, so the poor agreement is perhaps not surprising.

 Figure \ref{fig:modelvar} shows the effect of various model parameters on the model [$\alpha$/Fe] vs. [Fe/H] track.
 The top panels show the effect of varying the SFE (left panel is the abundance plane, right panel is the SFE).
 As expected, an instantaneous change in SFE results in a sharp upward transition in abundance space.
 Models with larger SFE at early times result in a longer plateau phase at low metallicity and a much less pronounced non-monotonic feature at high metallicity.
 Models with a lower SFE at late times also produce a less pronounced non-monotonic feature.